db-d2/BC1023/README.md

 **Readings:**

 * French, Alice, et al. “Asia’s Femtech Revolution: The Quest for Better Women’s Health.”
 FT.Com, Mar.
 2022.
-ProQuest, https://www.proquest.com/docview/2647606425/citation/BB07F33C3A7B4FE1PQ/1
+ProQuest, [https://www.proquest.com/docview/2647606425/citation/BB07F33C3A7B4FE1PQ/1](https://www.proquest.com/docview/2647606425/citation/BB07F33C3A7B4FE1PQ/1)
 * Karlsson, Amanda.
 “A Room of One’s Own?: Using Period Trackers to Escape Menstrual Stigma.”
 Nordicom Review, vol. 40, no. s1, 2019, pp. 111–23.
-ProQuest, https://doi.org/10.2478/nor-2019-0017
+ProQuest, [https://doi.org/10.2478/nor-2019-0017](https://doi.org/10.2478/nor-2019-0017)
-* The Rise of a New Category: Femtech. helloclue.com, https://helloclue.com/articles/culture/rise-new-category-femtech.
+* The Rise of a New Category: Femtech. helloclue.com, [https://helloclue.com/articles/culture/rise-new-category-femtech](https://helloclue.com/articles/culture/rise-new-category-femtech).
 Accessed 6 Aug.
 2023.

+**In class exercises:**

+* Group up in pairs and create your own FemTech application.
+How might you use location data to provide resources or services?
+How would you use symptom tracking or other biomedical data?
+* Discussion: Thinking back to "Vessel" how might you implement a "Women on Mobile" program?

 **Learning goals:**